ARA Libertad (1892): History

 In July 1889, the Argentine Naval Commission in London signed a contract with the shipyard Cammell Laird of Birkenhead ordering the construction of "two twin-shaft, ram-equipped battleships for riverine service" (Spanish: dos acorazados de espolón de doble hélice para servicio de ríos) at a unit cost of £ 176.000; this transaction was approved in September of that year by the Ministry.

 The first ship, then known as Nueve de Julio and later renamed Libertad when a new cruiser was assigned that name, started construction in 1890 and was launched in 1892; its construction was completed that year.
 After finalizing trials, in November 1892 the ship was formally accepted by the Argentine Navy, under command of Captain Atilio Barilari.
-It departed Liverpool on December 20, 1892 and arrived at Buenos Aires on January 25, 1893.
+It departed Liverpool on 20 December 1892 and arrived at Buenos Aires on 25 January 1893.

-In mid-1894 the ship participated in the naval exercises as part of the 1st Division; later that year it joined its sister ship, Independencia, and the battleship Almirante Brown.
+In mid-1894 the ship participated in the naval exercises as part of the 1st Division; later that year it joined its sister ship, Independencia, and the ironclad Almirante Brown.

 In 1905 it was assigned to the hydrographic survey of the Río de la Plata (English: River Plate); after that it was reassigned to the Training Division.
 In 1914, Libertad was assigned to train the crews for the new dreadnought battleships being built in the United States (Rivadavia and Moreno).
 In 1915 the ship was reclassified as a "coast guard ship".
 In 1918–19 Libertad was maintained in reserve, and by 1922–23 was assigned as training ship.
 In 1924-25 the ship was again in reserve, being upgraded to use oil fuel rather than coal.
 In 1927 Libertad was reclassified as a gunboat, and was assigned to the Gunboat Division in 1930.

 In December 1946 Libertad was discharged from the Argentine Navy (decree 22.556) and in 1947 transferred to the Coast Guard, to be used as station ship for pilots in the River Plate.
 In 1968 the ship was discharged from the Argentine Coast Guard.